cozyelroi/windows11-hyper-v/README.md

 5. Let the installation complete, which may take several minutes.

-### Step 6: Install Integration Services (Optional)
-1. After the installation of Windows 11 is complete, install **Hyper-V Integration Services** by going to **Action** > **Insert Integration Services Setup Disk**.
-2. Run the setup to enhance the performance and integration of the virtual machine with the host system.

 ### Step 7: Complete the Setup and Final Configuration
-1. Configure Windows 11 settings (e.g., user account, password, region, etc.).
-2. Ensure that the virtual machine has internet access by verifying the network settings.
+1. Ensure that the virtual machine has internet access by verifying the network settings.

 ## Conclusion